tramitit/guides/en/romania/urbanism_certificate.md

 categories:
 - Romania
 date: '2024-06-07'
-description: Learn how an Urbanism Certificate ensures compliance with zoning laws for urban projects.
-Procedure, documents needed, providers, and key details covered here.
+description: Get an Urbanism Certificate for zoning, construction, or land-use.
+Understand the steps, required documents, and local regulations to start your project.
 draft: false
-meta_title: 'Urbanism Certificate: Get Zoning Approval & Start Projects'
+meta_title: 'Urbanism Certificate: Essential Guide for Land Use and Zoning Projects'
-title: 'Urbanism Certificate: Get Zoning Approval & Start Projects'
+title: 'Urbanism Certificate: Essential Guide for Land Use and Zoning Projects'
 translationKey: romania-urbanism_certificate
 ---

 ## Description
 ### What is it?